pietervogelaar/elasticsearch_upgrade/README.md

                             yum list all elasticsearch | grep elasticsearch | awk '{ print $2 }' | cut -d '-' -f1 | sort --version-sort
                             -r | head -n 1"
       --version VERSION     A specific version to upgrade to or 'latest'.
+If 'latest', then the highest available version in the repository will be determined.
 Nodes with a version equal or higher will be skipped.
-                            Default 'latest'
-      -v, --verbose         Display of more information
+Default 'latest' -v, --verbose         Display of more information

-Only the nodes parameter
-If the value of version is "latest", then the highest available version in the YUM repo will be determined.
+Only the nodes parameter is required.
+This script works by default with a YUM installation of Elasticsearch.
+But with the command parameters it can be configured for other operating systems as well.
+It should also work with archive (tar) based installations.

 **As root user**: